 • Design and development of low-cost, high-energy and safe electrode materials (anode and cathode) for rechargeable Li/Na-ion Batteries.

-• cationic and anionic redox mechanism,
+• Cationic and anionic redox mechanisms

-• phase transformations in electrodes,
+• Phase transformations

-• ionic and electronic transport mechanisms.
+• Ionic and electronic transport

 Selected references: